Kong/docs.konghq.com/app/gateway-oss/2.4.x/proxy.md

 1. Percent-encoded triplets are converted to uppercase.
 For example: `/foo%3a` becomes `/foo%3A`.
 2. Percent-encoded triplets of unreserved characters are decoded.
 For example: `/fo%6F` becomes `/foo`.
-3. Dot-segments are removed as necessary. e.g. `/foo/./bar/../baz` will become `/foo/baz`.
+3. Dot segments are removed as necessary.
+For example: `/foo/./bar/../baz` becomes `/foo/baz`.
-4. Duplicate slashes are merged. e.e. `/foo//bar` will become `/foo/bar`.
+4. Duplicate slashes are merged.
+For example: `/foo//bar` becomes `/foo/bar`.

 The `paths` attribute of the Route object are also normalized.
 It is achieved by first determining if the path is a plain text or regex path.
 Based on the result, different normalization techniques